EARLOBE RECONSTRUCTION AND RESTORATION SURGERY IN PHILADELPHIA, PA

 Through the process of aging, our ears lose collagen and elastin causing earlobes to droop and sag.
 There are two primary surgical techniques used to perform restoration to the earlobes: earlobe repair and earlobe rejuvenation treatment.
 Earlobe repair is a surgical procedure and earlobe rejuvenation is a non-invasive procedure performed with dermal fillers, such as Restylane®.

-Droopiness or sagging of the earlobes can result from the natural process of aging, wearing heavy jewelry or gauging.
+Drooping or sagging of the earlobes can result from the natural process of aging, wearing heavy jewelry, or gauging.
 Both methods of restoration to the earlobes may be used to reconstruct the area, but depending on the severity of the droop, one option may be more effective than the other.

-For earlobes with a higher level of trauma than a loss of volume and elasticity, such as deep splits or stretches, reconstructive earlobe repair is likely recommended.
+For earlobes with deep splits, stretches, or other signs of trauma, reconstructive earlobe repair is likely recommended.
 For patients who have a complete tear through the earlobe, earlobe repair is required.
-However, Restylane® filler can be added to restore volume back to the earlobe after it has healed from surgery.
+However, Restylane filler can be added to restore volume back to the earlobe after it has healed from surgery.

-The earlobe repair surgery is performed in our surgical suite while the patient is comfortably sedated under local anesthesia.
+Earlobe repair surgery is performed in our surgical suite while you’re comfortably sedated under local anesthesia.
 To start the procedure, we first cut away the healed skin on the inside of the torn earlobe.
 The fresh edges are then stitched back together using very fine sutures.
 Earlobe repair is a short procedure and takes between 10–15 minutes, depending on the severity of the split.